Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Method

 \section{Method}

 In this section, we provide the theoretical background for graph generative models.
 A GNN-based graph generative model consists of a GNN model and a graph generative framework.
-The GNN learns the hidden representations of a graph, such as the node feature and the graph feature.
+The GNN learns the hidden representations of a graph, such as the node features and the graph features.
 The goal of the graph generation framework is to generate realistic molecular graph structures based on a given generative objective.
-The detail of GCPN is presented in Figure \ref{gnn1}, and an illustration of GraphAF is displayed in Figure \ref{gnn2} in Appendix \ref{meth}.
+The detail of GCPN is presented in Figure \ref{gnn1}, and illustrations of the GraphAF and GraphEBM architectures are displayed in Figures \ref{gnn2} and \ref{gnn3} in Appendix \ref{meth} respectively.